scalabli/quo/README.rst

     )

-For more inricate  examples, have a look in the ``tutorials`` directory and the documentation.
+For more intricate  examples, have a look in the ``tutorials`` directory and the documentation.

 Features
 ==========